firminoneto11/terceiro-projeto-curso-python/README.md

 <!--Title and description-->
 <div align='center'><h1>third-project-python-course</br>terceiro-projeto-curso-python</h1></div>
 <br/>
-<h2>The second project developed in a Udemy's Python course</h2>
+<h2>The third project developed in a Udemy's Python course</h2>
 <hr/>
 <!--About the project section-->
 <div align='center'><h2>💻 About the project 💻</h2></div>
 <br/>
 <p>This project is the third project developed in a Udemy's Python course.
 This code consists in develop an application that simulates a bank system.
-Because it is for learning purposes, it doesn't has any real effects, but i tried to simulate as real as possible.</p>
+Because it is for learning purposes, it doesn't have any real effects, but i tried to simulate as real as possible.</p>
 <hr/>
 <!--How do i download the repository section-->
 <div align='center'><h2>🤔 How do i download the repository? 🤔</h2></div>